Forgotten Roads of Bygone Days

 A vintage car painting that evokes the charm of rural America, the spirit of 1930s folklore, and the timeless elegance of forgotten travel.

-Forgotten Roads of Bygone Days vintage car painting by Teresa Bernard © Copyright 2012 – Present
+Forgotten Roads of Bygone Days, a vintage car painting by Teresa Bernard © Copyright 2012 – Present

 Framed by rolling green hills and bathed in sunlight, this timeworn relic stands silently, its peeling paint and quiet presence steeped in time and memory.